-Sulforaphane for diabetics is a complex subject but the bottom line is that vegetables like broccoli, cabbage and radishes have a proven property of increasing the ability of the liver to take up glucose, and increases the glycogen content of cells.
+Sulforaphane for diabetics is a complex subject.
+The bottom line is that vegetables like broccoli, cabbage and radishes have the scientifically-proven property of increasing the ability of the liver to take up glucose; and raise the glycogen content in our cells.

-This alleviates insulin resistance, a key factor in diabetics in which the cells have a limited ability to absorbe glucose from the blood stream.
+This helps to alleviate insulin-resistance, a key factor in diabetics in which our cells have a limited ability to absorbe glucose from the blood stream.

 The take-home from sulforaphane for diabetics is that we should all eat more of these vegetables if we want to live long in the land.

-It's found in all cruciferous vegetables like kale and other green leafy vegetables too.
+It's found in all cruciferous vegetables like kale and other leafy greens too.

-Diabetes affects roughly one in twelve people worldwide, but in South Africa and America it's about 50% higher.
+Diabetes affects roughly one in twelve people worldwide but in South Africa and America it's about 50% higher.
 Chronic excessive refined-carbohydrate consumption is the chief culprit; chocolate cake, commercial bread and colas.

 Branching or sprouting broccoli as it is sometimes called has even greater amounts of sulforaphane for diabetics; and the plant goes on bearing for months if you pick the florets regularly.